 Winter Berry (Ilex verticillata) is one of the few shrubs that produce color during the winter months.
-Also known as Winterberry Holly, this shrub is adaptable to most climates and will drop its leaves in autumn to reveal fiery red berries that brighten the wintery landscape and attract songbirds.
+Also known as Winterberry Holly, this shrub is adaptable to most climates and will drop its leaves in fall/autumn to reveal fiery red berries that brighten the wintery landscape and attract songbirds.
 So how do you grow winter berry then?

 Winter Berry is easy to grow and will make a colorful addition to a winter garden.
 Use these planting and growing tips so you (and the birds) can enjoy these bright red berries next winter.

 Winter berry shrubs can be found growing wild in wooded areas and wetlands.
 The shrub grows best in slightly acidic and consistently moist soil that is partially shaded.

 Soil acidity can be increased naturally by using pine straw (pine needles) as a mulch around the newly planted Winter Berry shrub.
 The leaves will turn yellow and the shrub may die if the soil is not acidic enough.